UConn vs Saint Mary's (CA) Players to Watch - Second Round

 UConn's Last Game

-UConn won its previous game versus Iona, 87-63, on Friday.
-Sanogo starred with 28 points, plus 13 boards and zero assists.
+UConn was victorious in its most recent game versus Iona, 87-63, on Friday.
+Sanogo was its top scorer with 28 points.

 |Name